windley/CS462-Event-Edition/project/Lab5.md

   - 12% &mdash; Description of events, event generators, and event consumers
   - 10% &mdash; Architectural diagram and explanation
   - 8% &mdash; Analysis of why events were or were not a good solution
   - 6% &mdash; Completeness of your solution to problem

+## Submission

+Please zip up your code and writeup together and submit that through Gradebook.